 What we don’t: At the end of the day, it's not very performance-oriented.

-While the Mythos is great for beginner climbers or those looking for all-day comfort, it is not an incredibly versatile shoe.
+While the Mythos is ideal for beginner climbers or those looking for all-day comfort, it's not a particularly versatile choice.
 It’s not made for cranking through long overhanging sport climbs, nor for heel- and toe-hooking your way through roofs.
 Even among the beginner shoes on the market, it isn’t the best option for smearing or edging.
 Heck, we don’t even recommend the Mythos for gym climbing—it’s overkill and expensive for what you need.
-But it’s certainly among the most durable and best-fitting of the bunch, making it a nice option for beginning trad climbers.
-And it doesn’t hurt that the Mythos Eco is made using 95%-recycled materials from the Sportiva cutting-room floor.
+But it’s certainly among the most durable and best-fitting of the bunch, making it a nice option for beginner trad climbers in particular.
+And it doesn’t hurt that the Mythos Eco is made using 95%-recycled materials from La Sportiva's cutting-room floor.

 See the Men's La Sportiva Mythos Eco See the Women's La Sportiva Mythos Eco